What Makes Ashoka Chakra a Great Symbol

 Its name comes from the name of the great Indian emperor Ashoka, whose kingdom had pillars with this chakra on top.

 After many great conquests, Ashoka got disturbed by the sufferings of war and went on a long pilgrimage of Buddhist holy places.
 This is where he learned about Buddha and his way of using Dharmachakra (the wheel of dharma or law) to preach his disciples.

 This is called the wheel of universal law.
 Things which are established and are meant to be the standard measures.
 This wheel also emphasizes the cycle of human rebirth.
 Buddha is supposedly have set in motion this wheel when he gave his first sermon to his disciples.

-Even beyond hindu mythology, you can see the dharmachakra in important symbols of various countries of modern world.
+Even beyond Hindu mythology, you can see the dharmachakra in important symbols of various countries of the modern world.

 11. Self Sacrifice